-Welcome to UCD School of Applied Social Science – centre of excellence for research, teaching and professional training in social policy and social work.
-We offer diverse programmes including BSocSc, H.Dips, certificate and diploma courses in drugs/alcohol work, CPD modules, MSocSc and PhDs in social work and social policy (e.g. housing, family, child welfare, health care, and migration).
+Welcome to UCD School of Social Policy, Social Work and Social Justice – the centre of excellence for research, teaching and professional training in social policy, social work, equality studies and women studies.
+We offer diverse degree programmes including Bachelor of Social Science (BSocSc), Higher Diplomas (HDip), certificate and diploma courses in drugs/alcohol work, CPD modules, Master of Social Science (MSocSc) and research degrees in social work, social policy and social justice (e.g. housing, family, child welfare, health care, migration, equality and women studies).
 Download UCD Social Science Booklet

 Dr Rush is October's guest blogger (Committee on Family Research of the International Sociological Association)